Our ongoing "platform projects" have pre-set trainings at the start of each semester:

 In addition to the online mentoring training, one in-person training is required:

-Kieffer Hall, room 9.
-Be on time and bring your service-learning Connection Form (print after registering online for service-learning)
+Kieffer Hall (#9 or #31).
+Be on time and bring your Service-Learning Connection Form (print after registering online for service-learning)

 Contact Professor Wayne Tanna for more information (739-4606).